XKCP/XKCP/usage-example.md

 ## Xoofff

-Xoofff is similar to Kravatte, it's also built on top of the Farfalle construction, however, it uses the Xoodoo permutation as primitive instead of the Keccak-p used in Kravatte, which makes it more suitable for constrained environments.
+Xoofff is similar to Kravatte, it's also built on top of the Farfalle construction.
+However, it uses the Xoodoo permutation as primitive instead of the Keccak-p used in Kravatte, which makes it more suitable for constrained environments.

 Xoofff has an API similar to Kravatte, so the examples of Kravatte can be adapted to use Xoofff.
 In the following, we will give the differences between the APIs of Kravatte and Xoofff.